On product Schur triples in the integers: Acknowledgements

 \section{Acknowledgements}

 This project began when D.M.C.~visited the other two authors at Freie Universität Berlin.
 We express our gratitude to Freie Universität Berlin for their warm hospitality and the London Mathematical Society for its financial support that allowed the visit to take place.
-We would also like to thank Oliver Roche--Newton for presenting the problem of counting monochromatic product Schur triples in the integers at the British Combinatorial Conference 2022.
+We thank Sean Prendiville for presenting the problem of counting monochromatic product Schur triples in the integers at the British Combinatorial Conference 2022.
+Finally, we thank both referees for their careful reading and many comments which greatly improved the presentation of this paper.

 { }